 Will participants answer anonymously or will they be identified?
 Will there be a competition or not?
 What should I wear on the first day of class?

-Once you have created the event's content using the three aforementioned tabs, you can answer these questions (and more, except for that last one) using the event settings.
-Access them in the top right corner of your interface.
+Once you have created the event's content using the three aforementioned tabs, you can answer these questions (well, maybe not that last one) using the event settings.

 Among the settings you can see on the right side of your interface, you'll find: